If you want to buy or rent a motorhome to go on vacation this summer, you need to be aware of certain rules for a safe trip.

 For many vacationers this year, renting a motorhome is the preferred option.
 It is possible to rent the vehicle from a professional company or an individual owner.
 Both options have their pros and cons.
 It is always advisable not only to compare the prices but also the condition of the rented motorhome.

 There are several websites to compare the rental prices which range from €700 to €1,600 per week.
 The price of course varies greatly depending on several parameters: the time of year, the region where you have chosen to rent the vehicle, or the category of the motorhome (campervan, low profile, over cab, or integral).

 Regarding the additional costs, there is of course the fuel to plan when traveling in a motorhome.
 Depending on the model of the vehicle it is necessary to count a consumption ranging from 8 to 12 liters per 100 km.

 Moreover, if you plan to use the highways, the toll fees need to be included in the budget.
+But you may plan a route with Google maps that will help you avoid the tolls.
 If the vehicle does not exceed 3.5 tons and 3 meters in height, it falls into "category 2" of the pricing of tolls ("category 3" for those over 3 meters high).
 Internet sites like ViaMichelin or Mappy will allow you to obtain an estimate of these costs, depending on your route.

 Finally, once you arrive at your destination, you will surely need to park in a camping area, some are free, and others are paid.
 The cost ranges from €8 to €15 for a day (24 hours), depending on the location: in fact, some packages give you access to services, which will allow you to fill up with clean water and empty your tank of wastewater, or even access to electricity.